brainfoolong/cryptojs-aes-php/README.md

 [![Tests](https://github.com/brainfoolong/cryptojs-aes-php/actions/workflows/tests.yml/badge.svg)](https://github.com/brainfoolong/cryptojs-aes-php/actions/workflows/tests.yml)

+> [!IMPORTANT]
+> This library is considered deprecated, read-only and superseeded by my newer library https://github.com/brainfoolong/js-aes-php - It's basically the same without the need for the third party library `CryptoJS`.

 A tool to AES encrypt/decrypt data in javascript and/or PHP.
 You can use it for PHP only, for Javascript only or mix it together.